 Financial aid at Columbia is need-based; there are no academic, athletic or talent-based institutional scholarships.
 Instead, we evaluate your family’s ability to pay based on the information you provide us in your financial aid application.
 We conduct a thorough financial analysis for each student every academic year in order to determine financial aid eligibility.

 Admission to Columbia is need-blind for US Citizens and Eligible Noncitizens, meaning the Office of Undergraduate Admissions considers your application without regard to your financial need.
+Undocumented students who reside in the United States are also evaluated in a need-blind manner.
 International applicants, please see International Financial Aid information.

 Our need-based aid is in the form of grants and student work only.
 Loans are not used to meet financial need or included in initial financial aid awards.